 Tagged as: Murder

-Tagged as: assault, battery
+Tagged as: assault, sex crimes

-Tagged as: armed robbery, Grand Theft, theft
+Tagged as: burglary, theft

-Tagged as: sex crimes
+Tagged as: sex crime accusations, sex crimes

 Kestenbaum Eisner & Gorin LLP has been recognized as one of the best U.S. law firms, based on the experience, professionalism, and ethics of its criminal defense lawyers and attorneys.
 We aggressively defend clients in all Southern California courtrooms on state and federal charges, including DUI, DMV, misdemeanor, felony, juvenile cases, in the following communities and courthouses.